Kiwanis Park Improvements

 - Kirwan Architecture

-Kiwanis Park improvements are currently in construction and expected to finish Summer 2019.
+Kiwanis Park improvements are currently in construction and expected to finish Fall 2019.

 The planned improvements to Kiwanis Park are the latest phase in the parks revitalization funded by the 2014 Parks Bond.
 The community center will be replaced to accommodate recreation staff and increased programs.
 The existing picnic shelter, comfort station, playground, basketball court, and signage will be replaced with new structures that meet current design, safety, and access standards.